We are pretty sure that those who narrowly missed the insane asylum are busy out there, balancing on boards somewhere in far flung Hawaii.

 Those who manage to catch a ride on pipeline are immortalized in the surfing world, but everyone should remember that this isn’t a wave to be tamed or even understood.
 It’s a wave to be worried about.
 Despite its incredibly raw reputation, it’s a break that is often crowded.
 You don’t go to Pipeline to see a monster wave, you go to stare death in the face.

-Still, watching someone catch these impeccable waves leaves you breathless (especially from the viewpoint of parasailing in Hawaii), hanging on by a thread of hope that they make it out the other side.
+Still, watching someone catch these impeccable waves leaves you breathless (especially from the viewpoint of parasailing in Waikiki), hanging on by a thread of hope that they make it out the other side.
 This experience is a far cry from those Hawaii holidays of just chilling on the sand and drinking Mai Tais.
 This is the other side to island life.